digital-asset/daml/docs/source/tools/sandbox.rst

   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certicates (binary files) are supported.

+- ``--auth-jwt-ec-crt=<filename>``.
+  The sandbox will expect all tokens to be signed with ECDSA512 with the public key loaded from the given X.509 certificate file.
+  Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certicates (binary files) are supported.

 - ``--auth-jwt-rs256-jwks=<url>``.
   The sandbox will expect all tokens to be signed with RSA256 with the public key loaded from the given `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.